3nt0n/bachelor_thesis/README.md

 6. FetchPickAndPlaceball-v1 changes FetchPickAndPlace-v1 by using a ball instead of a cube -> ball performs worse

 7. FetchToss-v1 - v4 and FetchTosscube are tries to make tossing work.
 It failed, because the goal was *only* in the box.
 To learn something, all steps in between have to be included as goals.
+FetchPickAndPlaceAir-v1 is FetchPickAndPlace but without the goals on the ground, which shows, that the robotic arm doesn't learns to pick up without goals on the ground.

 8. That's why FetchToss-v5 has the goal distributed to being to 75% FetchPickAndPlace to learn how to pick up the ball first and to 25% the goal will be on a higher table (height 0.5, lower table is only 0.4) to learn how to toss -> it works.